BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 ![](https://github.com/BladeScraper-Designs/Horus-X10S-OpenTX/blob/master/Images/HowTo/write.png?raw=true)

 8. Once this is done, click Synchronize SD Card in the top menu, which will ensure your radio's SD card and the SD Structure Path have the same contents.

+# Disclaimer
+This repository is provided without any implied warranty, service, or guarantee.
+It is simply a place for me to share my Horus' setup, models, and settings.
+I am not responsible for loss, damage, or injury caused by improper use of the files in this repository.